 The Board provides for the use of absentee ballots for voting.
-Such ballots shall be available for the election of members of the Board of Education, the adoption of the school district budget, and on questions and propositions submitted to the voters of the district.
-Such ballots, including application forms, will be sent by the district clerk to or picked up from Central Office by qualified voters wishing to vote by absentee ballot, upon request, via first class mail.
-The application must be completed and returned, and the individual must verify therein that he/she meets all voting requirements, and explain the reason for his/her inability to appear in person to vote.
-Those appearing on a permanently disabled list provided by the Nassau County Board of Elections will be sent an Absentee Ballot automatically without the need of completing an application.
+Such ballots shall be available for the election of members of the Board of Education, the adoption of the school district budget, and on questions and propositions submitted to the voters of the District.
+The application must be completed and returned, and the individual must verify therein that they meet all voting requirements and explain the reason for their inability to appear in person to vote.
+Those appearing on a permanently disabled list provided by the Nassau County Board of Elections will be sent an absentee ballot automatically without the need for completing an application.